bip70/bip70-php/README.md

  * for downloading and fully validating a payment request over HTTP(s)
  * creating (un)signed payment requests

+Note: this library should not be considered stable until the v1.0.0 release.
+Outstanding issues are tracked using the v1.0.0 milestone.

 ## Contributing

 For contributing guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md)